mohamed-aliii/Shoplifting-Detection/README.md

-# Shoplifting Detection System
+# <center>Shoplifting Detection System<center>

-A deep learning-based video analysis system that detects shoplifting incidents using a CNN-LSTM architecture.
+A deep learning-based video analysis system that detects shoplifting incidents using a Mixed 2D/3D CNN architecture.
 The system is implemented as a Django web service that processes video uploads and provides real-time detection results.

 ## Project Overview

 This project implements a shoplifting detection system using deep learning techniques.
 It combines:
-- A PyTorch-based video classification model (R2Plus1D_18)
+- A PyTorch-based video classification model (mc3_18)
 - A Django web interface for video upload and analysis
 - Real-time video processing pipeline
 - Results visualization and storage